patternfly/patternfly-react/packages/react-core/src/components/AlertGroup/examples/AlertGroup.md

 ```

 ### Singular dynamic alert group
+This alert will appear in the page, most likely in response to a user action.
 ```js
 import React from 'react';
 import { Alert, AlertGroup, AlertVariant, AlertActionCloseButton, InputGroup } from '@patternfly/react-core';